lsst-sqre/sqr-041/index.rst

 - Replace the direct Kubernetes access currently granted to the Notebook Aspect to support Dask with a separate authenticated service as described in SQR-066_.
 - Implement client/server Butler as described in DMTN-176_.
+- Add strong password protection to the tap-schema database (perhaps by moving it to an infrastructure-provided SQL server).
 - Implement CSRF, XSS, and credential leakage protection as discussed in DMTN-193_.
 - Review and improve the logging of Science Platform components with security in mind.
 - Write alerts for unexpected administrative actions and other signs of compromise.